Skip to main content

 • The CYberSafety Youth Panel Cyprus team for 2023-2024 was composed of 40 members of the Cyprus Children’s Parliament, members of the Teenage Advisers’ Group of the Commissioner for Children’s Rights, and students from the Young Coaches for the Internet programme.
 The Children's Parliament consults children on BIK policy issues and activities.
 However, there are no specific arrangements for children to participate in the design of BIK policies.

 • Cyprus doesn't have specific laws mandating youth participation in decision-making bodies at the national or regional level.
-However, efforts to involve young people in decision-making processes have been growing globally, including in Cyprus. efforts to promote better awareness of children's rights in relation to the digital environment have been ongoing.
+However, efforts to involve young people in decision-making processes have been growing globally, including in Cyprus.
+Efforts to promote better awareness of children's rights in relation to the digital environment have been ongoing.

-Digital creativity
+Digital inclusion

 Table 7: Topic summary - pillar 3: active participation, respecting children's rights

-In placeIn developmentNot in placeOther
+In placeIn developmentOther activityNot in place

 Awareness raising on children’s rights X